MatterWindowCovering

 bool setLiftPercentage(uint8_t liftPercent);

-• liftPercent - Lift percentage (0-100, where 0 is fully closed, 100 is fully open)
+• liftPercent - Lift percentage (0-100, where 0 is fully open, 100 is fully closed)

 This function will return true if successful, false otherwise.

 Note: When the device reaches the target position, call setOperationalState(LIFT, STALL) to indicate that movement is complete.
+Prefer setCurrentLiftPercent100ths() when sub-percent precision is needed.

 getLiftPercentage